Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking the skin.

 Showing Affection

 Parrots fluff their feathers when excited or feeling affectionate.
-With a close bond, you should regularly see the parrot shaking its feathers into a puffier appearance when you enter the room.
+With a close bond, you’ll see the parrot shaking its feathers to appear puffier upon entering the room.

 Although a parrot may flap its wings, it doesn’t hold them up to continuously appear larger.
 When you get closer, the parrot should lay its feathers down and be receptive to your touch.